Livia Kaiser: 2024–25 season: Grand Prix debut

 Kaiser started the season by finishing fifth at the 2024 CS Nebelhorn Trophy.
 One month later, she debuted on the 2024–25 Grand Prix circuit, finishing eighth at 2024 Skate America and ninth at the 2024 Grand Prix de France.
 She would then go on to compete on the 2024–25 ISU Challenger Series, finishing sixth at the 2024 CS Warsaw Cup and seventh at the 2024 CS Golden Spin of Zagreb.

 In mid-December, Kaiser won the silver medal at the 2025 Swiss Championships behind Kimmy Repond.
-She was assigned to compete at the 2025 European Championships; however, she withdrew after she injured herself in training two days before she was to leave to compete.
+She was assigned to compete at the 2025 European Championships; however, she withdrew after sustaining a two-centimeter deep cut on her calf from her training partner's blade only two days before she was set to leave for the event.
+It was soon determined that her wound had caused muscle damage as well as the formation of a fist-sized hematoma that required surgical removal.

-Kaiser resumed training shortly before the 2025 World Championships in March, where she placed twenty-third in the short program and remained in twenty-third after the free skate.
+Shortly before the 2025 World Championships in March, Kaiser resumed training.
+At the event, she placed twenty-third in the short program and remained in twenty-third after the free skate.
 Her placement, in addition to Kimmy Repond's twelfth-place finish won Switzerland two quotas for women's singles skating at the 2026 Winter Olympics.